 The teleradiology market is divided into teleradiology, software, and hardware services.
 Part of the teleradiology services had the largest share.
 The software component is estimated to grow at a very high CAGR during the forecast period.
 The growing demand for healthcare software has prompted software companies to improve collaboration, improve technical skills, and increase data visibility.
 What's more, the flare-up of COVID-19 has prompted a rising requirement for better administration of a bigger number of patient information.
 Accordingly, various facilities are using teleradiology deals with work on the capability of clinical consideration providers and to chip away at tireless outcomes.
-In addition, part of the software is also categorized as RIS and PACS
+In addition, part of the software is also categorized as RIS and PACS.

 By Imaging Technique Type:

 X-ray, computed tomography (CT), ultrasound, magnetic resonance imaging (MRI), nuclear imaging, fluoroscopy, and mammography make up the teleradiology business.
 Part of computed tomography held the biggest market share by 2021.
 CT scans are employed in a range of fields, including cardiology, cancer, neurology, abdominal and pelvic imaging, and spinal and musculoskeletal imaging.
 Factors like the developing requirement for proficient and opportune diagnostics, mechanical advances, and digitalization in the field drive the development of the teleradiology market of this section.
 According to the WHO, more than 100 million CT scans are performed worldwide each year.
-The need to forestall symptomatic medical procedure and advances in malignant growth conclusion and therapy have expanded the requirement for CT checks notwithstanding other imaging methods.
+The need to forestall symptomatic medical procedures and advances in malignant growth conclusion and therapy have expanded the requirement for CT checks notwithstanding other imaging methods.